-The programme represents an inspiring and challenging range of voices and art forms, based on extensive research and strong curatorial vision.
+The Commissions Programme represents an inspiring and challenging range of voices and art forms, based on extensive research and strong curatorial vision.
 The programme explores myriad forms of exhibition making and artists are chosen for their desire to explore pioneering new forms and discourses.

 Recent lines of enquiry include the impact of new technologies on image production and circulation, as well as questioning how history is constructed in order to challenge the consumption and distribution of knowledge.
 The programme has also addressed broader questions surrounding the body as a site of political enquiry and the ethics of collaboration.
 As part of the commissioning process, a series of talks and events are programmed in collaboration with commissioned artists and run throughout the duration of each exhibition.

 Partnerships are central to Chisenhale Gallery’s activities, enabling the production of ambitious projects.
 Through collaboration with partner organisations, Chisenhale Gallery shares resources and develops new networks.
-Works commissioned by Chisenhale Gallery go on to be shown in new national and international contexts, extending the reach of the gallery’s programme.
+Works commissioned by Chisenhale Gallery go on to be shown in new national and international contexts, extending the reach of the programme.

 Chisenhale Gallery is a registered charity and one of Arts Council England’s National Portfolio Organisations.
 Chisenhale Gallery’s Commissions Programme 2017-19 is supported by the LUMA Foundation.

-Chisenhale Gallery fundraises for the artistic programme and curatorial traineeships in their entirety, as well as more than half of all core costs, through trusts, foundations and individual donations.
+Chisenhale Gallery fundraises for the artistic programme in its entirety, as well as more than half of all core costs, through trusts, foundations and individual donations.
 All donations directly support the production of new work by artists, while enabling the gallery to keep all exhibitions and the majority of events free.
 Please visit the Support page to find out about ways you can support Chisenhale Gallery.